rosell-dk/webp-convert/docs/v2.0/migrating-to-2.0.md

 - In *gd*, the `skip-pngs` option has been removed and replaced with the general `skip` option and prefixing.
 So `gd-skip` amounts to the same thing, but notice that Gd no longer skips per default.

 #### The option defaults that has been changed are the following:
-- the `converters` default now includes the cloud converters (*ewww* and *wpc*) and also two new converters, *vips* and *gmagickbinary*.
+- the `converters` default now includes the cloud converters (*ewww* and *wpc*) and also two new converters, *vips* and *graphicsmagick*.
 So it is not necessary to add *ewww* or *wpc* explicitly.
 Also, when you set options with `converter-options` and point to a converter that isn't in the stack, in 1.3.9, this resulted in the converter automatically being added.
 This behavior has been removed.
 - *gd* no longer skips pngs per default.
 To make it skip pngs, set `gd-skip` to *true*
 - Default quality is now 75 for jpegs and 85 for pngs (it was 75 for both)
 - For *cwebp*, the `lossless` has been removed.
 Use the new `encoding` option instead.